Skip to main content

 Professional fishers’ knowledge to inform research and management of sawfish and river sharks

 Northern Australia is one of the few places left in the world with sawfish and river shark populations, making it a key priority to protect them.
 A major challenge is the lack of information on current populations, which limits the ability to develop effective management strategies.
 This project will gather knowledge as an important early step in enhancing protection measures.
 There is much research and activities underway to understand the distribution and status of sawfish and river sharks.
 It is important we understand the knowledge held and experiences of commercial fishers.
-Northern Territory Seafood Council (NTSC) is partnering with community and livelihoods researcher Natasha Stacey from Research Institute for the Environment and Livelihoods, Charles Darwin University (CDU) and Drs Vinay Udyawer and Claire Streten from the Australian Institute of Marine Sciences (AIMS) to undertake interviews with fishers as part of a project.
+Northern Territory Seafood Council (NTSC) partnered with community and livelihoods researcher Natasha Stacey from Research Institute for the Environment and Livelihoods, Charles Darwin University (CDU) and Drs Vinay Udyawer and Claire Streten from the Australian Institute of Marine Sciences (AIMS) to undertake interviews with fishers as part of a project.

 More information about the project can be found via the Northern Territory Seafood Council Inc website or contact ceo@ntc.com.au or Natasha Stacey at Charles Darwin University ( Natasha.stacey@cdu.edu.au ).